datacarpentry/astronomy-python/episodes/04-select.md

 possible to work with a larger region of the sky and still download less data.

-## Outline
+> ## Outline

-Here are the steps in this lesson:
+>

-1. Using data from the previous lesson, we'll identify the values of proper motion for stars likely to be in GD-1.
+> 1. Using data from the previous lesson, we'll identify the values of
+> proper motion for stars likely to be in GD-1.
+>

-2. Then we'll compose an ADQL query that selects stars based on proper motion, so we can download only the data we need.
+> 2. Then we'll compose an ADQL query that selects stars based on proper
+> motion, so we can download only the data we need.
+>

-That will make it possible to search a bigger region of the sky in a single query.
+> That will make it possible to search a bigger region of the sky in a
+> single query.
-We'll also see how to write the results to a CSV file.
+> We'll also see how to write the results to a CSV file.

-After completing this lesson, you should be able to

-* Transform proper motions from one frame to another.

-* Compute the convex hull of a set of points.

-* Write an ADQL query that selects based on proper motion.

-* Save data in CSV format.
+{: .checklist}

 ## Reload the data